sedelmeyer/predicting-crime/pages/model-knn.md

 The AUC curves below confirm what we saw in the confusion matrix that the model is especially good at predicting **class=2 (drug_substances)**.

 ![knn_auc-curves_combined]({{ site.url }}/figures/model-knn/knn_auc-curves_combined.png)

 ![knn_auc-curves_individual]({{ site.url }}/figures/model-knn/knn_auc-curves_individual.png)

 ## Different Subsets of the Data
 We are using the full crime dataset along with customized categories that we created.
 How the data is subset and how the categories are chosen can greatly impact the accuracy our models achieve.
+Our framework is extensible enough to accommodate for different subsets and categories based on requirements.
 For example below are the results for a KNN model run on a subset of the data with three classes.

 ``Testing Accuracy`` = **0.603**

 ``AUC Average`` = **0.756**

 ``Weighted AUC Average`` = **0.741**

 ![knn-subset_confusion-matix]({{ site.url }}/figures/model-knn/knn-subset_confusion-matix.png)

 ![knn-subset_confusion-matrix_calcs]({{ site.url }}/figures/model-knn/knn-subset_confusion-matrix_calcs.png)

 ![knn-subset_auc-curves_combined]({{ site.url }}/figures/model-knn/knn-subset_auc-curves_combined.png)